Your security is our priority

 Application penetration testing

-Third-party penetration testers are hired quarterly to test the CircleCI application, network, infrastructure, and new products for vulnerabilities.
+Third-party penetration testers are hired annually to test the CircleCI application, network, infrastructure, and new products for vulnerabilities.
 Coverage ranges from OWASP Top 10 to threat modeling of new product features.

 Have a security concern about CircleCI?